peteroupc/MailLib/docs/PeterO.Mail.Message.md

 Generates this message's data in text form.The generated message will have only Basic Latin code points (U + 0000 to U + 007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).

 The following applies to the From, To, Cc, and Bcc header fields.
 If the header field exists, but has an invalid syntax or has no addresses, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to `me@[header-name]-address.invalid`  as the address (a `.invalid`  address is a reserved address that can never belong to anyone).
 The generated message should always have a From header field.

+If a Date header field doesn't exist, a Date field will be generated using the current local time.

 <b>Returns:</b>